Realiserad/fish-ai/README.md

 of parameters and switches.
 - Did you make a typo?
 It can also fix a broken command (similarly to [`thefuck`](https://github.com/nvbn/thefuck)).
 - Not sure what to type next or just lazy?
-Let the LLM autocomplete your commands with a built in fuzzy finder.
+Let the language model autocomplete your commands with a built in fuzzy finder.
 - Everything is done using two (configurable) keyboard shortcuts, no mouse needed!
-- It can be hooked up to the LLM of your choice (even a self-hosted one!).
+- It can be hooked up to the language model of your choice (even a self-hosted one!).
 - The whole thing is open source, hopefully somewhat easy to read and around 2000 lines of code, which means that you can audit the code yourself in an afternoon.